Tollkeeper’s Cottage at 750 Davenport Road, in early-June 2014.

 The small, unpretentious cottage in Tollkeeper’s Park, on the northwest corner of Bathurst Street and Davenport Road, is not well known by most Torontonians.
 This might appear strange considering it overlooks one of the busiest intersections in the city.
 Hundreds of cars pass it daily, but few drivers ever give it a glance.
 Unfortunately, I must include myself among those who, until recently, took little notice of it.

-Perhaps the reason for its relative obscurity is that except for Scadding Cabin on the CNE grounds, it is very modest in size.
+Perhaps the reason for its relative obscurity is that except for Scadding Cabin on the CNE grounds, it is the most modest in size of all Toronto’s heritage properties.
 Casa Loma, St. Lawrence Hall, Spadina House, Campbell House, George Brown House, and Colborne Lodge reflect the lives of those who possessed considerably more wealth.
 Even Mackenzie House, which is quite modest, is rather grand compared to the tollkeeper’s cottager.

 Yet the latter is important in our history as it is one of the oldest structures in the city and showcases the lifestyle of the poorest citizens of its era.
 Even today, such people are often overlooked.
 Proof of this is the fact that except for the dedicated efforts of a group of local historians, the Community History Project (CHP), the cottage would have been demolished.
-Founded in 1983, four years later CPH was incorporated as a not-for-profit corporation.
+The CHP was founded in 1983 and four years later was incorporated as a not-for-profit corporation.

 The tollkeeper’s cottage hearkens back to a time when Toronto was a small colonial town named York, nestled beside the eastern end of the harbour.
 At that time, the land around Bathurst Street (then known as Cruikshank’s Lane) and Davenport Road remained open fields and farmland, remote from the town to the southeast.
 However, even in that era, Davenport Road was an important thoroughfare, one of the oldest in the province of Upper Canada (Ontario).
 It was located at the base of an escarpment, created when the great sheets of glacial ice retreated.
 For centuries, it had been a path traversed by Native Peoples.
 In the final years of the 18th century, it became a narrow dirt road employed by early-day settlers.
 Interestingly, it appears on a map drawn in 1796 by Elizabeth Simcoe.